mikewesthad/navmesh/README.md

 The project is controlled via npm scripts.
 The main ones to use:

 - `npm run build` - will build all the individual packages within "packages/".
 - `npm run dev` - watch & serve the examples.
-A browser window will pop up with links to the examples.
+Phaser 3 examples are at [localhost::8080](http://localhost:8080/), Phaser 2 examples at [localhost::8081](http://localhost:8081/) and node examples at [localhost::8082](http://localhost:8082/).
 If you are working on the library, this is the easiest way to do "functional testing" by using the library in a game environment.
 - `npm run test` - will run the automated tests against the library.

 ## Changelogs